openshift/enhancements/enhancements/cluster-scope-secret-volumes/shared-resources-via-openshift-builds-operator.md

 #### Shipwright Builds

-- To disable Shipwright Builds by default, set the `SHIPWRIGHT_BUILD_DEFAULT_DISABLED` envionrment variable to `true` in the operator `Subscription` object:
+- To disable Shipwright Builds by default, set the `SHIPWRIGHT_BUILD_DEFAULT_DISABLED` environment variable to `true` in the operator `Subscription` object:

   ```yaml